-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” often makes you think of the air outdoors.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” often makes you think of the air outdoors.
 However, indoor air quality can be just as harmful as outdoor air.
 It makes sense.
 People are spending an increased amount of time indoors and our houses are becoming more energy-efficient, which means they are air tight and keeping contaminants inside.
 You need to know what’s negatively influencing your indoor air quality in order to make it better.
 Here are three typical problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be hard.
 Higher amounts of humidity can harbor the growth of mold, mildew and bacteria.
 Too little humidity can harm your mucous membranes and increase the probability of contracting a cold or flu and increase other respiratory problems.
 Plus, your home’s furniture and woodwork can be impacted by both low and high humidity levels.
 Lucky for you, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most typical indoor allergen is dust mites.
 As a matter of fact, their droppings are one of the most frequent causes of asthma and allergy symptoms.
 Seeing that dust mites are attracted to pillows and bedding, your bedroom is a sanctuary for allergens.
 Another big factor is pet dander.
 So, if your pets hang out in your bedroom, even more allergens are accumulating.
 You can reduce the number of allergens in your bedroom by washing your bedding often and using a vacuum that has a HEPA filter.
 You can take removing allergens to a new level with a whole-home air filtration system.
 A professional from Stan's Heating, Inc can explain all your options and help you determine the perfect system for your needs.
 3. Household Chemicals and Odors While people may think it’s logical to conceal bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—as a result of the chemicals they consist of.
 This holds true for many household cleaners.
 Plus, these dangers can be even more threatening to children and elderly people with respiratory issues.
 These health risks are even more reason to consider a Lennox® whole-home filtration system.
 The air in your home should help your health, not harm it.
 We want to use our expertise to ensure you have the best indoor air quality you can.
 To schedule an in-home air assessment or get more information about indoor air quality, call us at 541-889-3987.
-If it’s simpler for you, you can also schedule your appointment with us online.